MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

     > ![Create an entry for Data Lake Storage](media/si-admin-predictive-lead-scoring-create-entry-managed-lake.png "Create an entry for Data Lake Storage")

 >[!NOTE]
->Change Tracking on the business process flow entity and `IsEnabledForADLS` must be configured as **True** to sync the data to Data Lake Storage using the Export to Data Lake service.<!--note from editor: I think "Athena" was the code name for the service and isn't needed any more.
-I'm basing this edit on \github\powerapps-docs-pr\powerapps-docs\maker\common-data-service\export-to-data-lake.md)-->
+>Change Tracking on the business process flow entity and `IsEnabledForADLS` must be configured as **True** to sync the data to Data Lake Storage using the Export to Data Lake service.

 **Examples:**